-(e) Enforce Agreed Order Court action may be used to enforce the terms of an agreed order.

-(f) All Applicable Laws

-To invoke any remedy or action allowed by Indiana Code, common law, or other applicable State regulations to enforce this Ordinance or any action taken under this Ordinance.
+- (f) Enforce Agreed Order To enforce the terms of an agreed order. - (g) All Applicable Laws To invoke any remedy or action allowed by Indiana Code, common law, or other applicable State regulations to enforce this Ordinance or any action taken under this Ordinance.